 Hien Luong Bridge DMZ zone

-Hien Luong bridge was said to be destroyed and rebuilt several times during the war, mainly by shelling and bombing.
-It had been rebuilt over 8 times since it was constructed in 1922.
-Hien Luong Bridge also took the state of many colours over its lifetime, with US-Saigon side in conflict with the communist north in the choice of differentiating and unifying the colours on both sides of the bridge.
+Stories speak of Hien Luong bridge being destroyed and rebuilt several times during the war, mainly by shelling and bombing.
+Since the bridge was constructed in 1922, it had been rebuilt over 8 times.
+Moreover, Hien Luong Bridge also took the state of many colours over its lifetime, with US-Saigon side in conflict with the communist north in the choice of differentiating and unifying the colours on both sides of the bridge.

-The bridge currently standing today is a replica of what the bridge which was originally built by the French, used to look like.
-This new bridge is being built as close to what it was during the active war periods, made complete with its eccentric different colour combination on both ends.
+Currently standing today is a bridge replica of what Hien Luong bridge was and as originally built by the French.
+Moreover, this new bridge is being built as close to what it was during the active war periods.
+It was recreated with the exact look, materials and style from records.
+Fine details includes the differing and eccentric half-colour paint scheme on each span of the bridge.
+Emphasizing the constant disagreements from both ends.

 This colour matching story tells of a cat-and-mouse game between both sides highlighting the desire to demarcate and unify the different sides of the bridge.
-This was accurately captured in the replica bridge.
+The replica bridge accurately captures this exact sentiment.

 The bridge today is a pedestrian-only bridge, though it was upgraded at some point during the war to allow light vehicles to cross.
 The bridge also now runs parallel and next to modern vehicular bridge serving part of the main arterial road here.